Modern Embedded C++ Tutorial — Zero-Overhead Abstractions

 // clock自动析构,即使发生异常

-The beauty of this approach is that no matter how your function exits—normal return, early return, or even an exception—the destructor of ClockGuard will be called.
+The beauty of this style is that no matter how your function exits—normal return, early return, or even exception—the destructor of ClockGuard will be called.
 This is guaranteed by the C++ language.

-The key point is that the compiler will inline the constructor and destructor, generating the exact same code as manual management!
-You gain the convenience of automatic resource management without paying any performance price.
+The key is that the compiler will inline the constructor and destructor, generating code identical to manual management!
+You gain the convenience of automatic resource management without paying any performance cost.
 This is the essence of zero-overhead abstraction.

 constexpr is a killer feature in modern C++.
-It allows you to perform calculations at compile time rather than at runtime.
+It allows you to perform calculations at compile time instead of at runtime.

 // 运行时计算(浪费CPU)